MeetingLawyers/ios-sdk-legacy-sample/README.md

 }
 ```

-This operation removes all user concerning information, so once a user is deauthenticated, a to call `authenticate` must be invoked to access to the contact list again.
+This operation removes all user concerning information, so once a user is deauthenticated, a call to `authenticate` must be invoked to access the contact list again.

 ## Push notifications

-MediQuo library uses push notifications to communicate to users of pending messages.
+MediQuo framework uses push notifications to communicate users' pending messages.

 As soon as the on-screen chat presentation starts, if permissions to send notifications have not yet been needed by the host application, the system security dialog is displayed.
 When the user grants the necessary permissions to send push notifications, it is mandatory to intervene system remote notification calls to notify MediQuo with the new device token.
-To do so, we require to add the following methods to the AppDelegate:
+To do so, we require to implement the following methods in your AppDelegate:

 ```swift
 func application(_ application: UIApplication,